Bicycle Accident Lawyers in Chicago, IL

 Common Types of Bicycle Accidents in Chicago

-Dooring occurs when a motorist opens the car door into the path of the cyclist, and the cyclist hits the door.
+- Dooring occurs when a motorist opens their car door into a bike lane and the cyclist hits the door.

-Left-hand turn impacts occur when a motorist making a turn fails to see the cyclists in the bike lane or crossing the street.
+- Left-Hand Turn Impacts occur when a motorist making a left turn fails to yield to a cyclist in a bike lane or crossing the street.
 These types of bicycle accidents are always the driver’s fault.

 Chicago Bicycle Accident Settlements

-Because Illinois is an “at fault” car insurance state, if you sustain injuries during a bike accident, you can pursue financial compensation in three different ways.
+Because Illinois is an “at fault” state, if you sustain injuries during a bike accident, you can pursue financial compensation in three different ways.
 A Chicago bicycle accident attorney can help you determine which of the following options is best for your bicycle accident case.

-- You can file a claim with the at-fault driver’s insurance.
+- You can file a claim with the at-fault driver’s insurance company.

-- You can file a claim with your own insurance.
+- You can file a claim with your own insurance coverage.

-- You can file a personal injury lawsuit.
+- You can file a personal injury lawsuit against the negligent driver.

 What Does a Chicago Bike Accident Settlement Include?

-- Disability, if any of your injuries temporarily or permanently limited your mobility or quality of life.
+- Physical and Mental Disability, if any of your injuries temporarily or permanently limited your mobility or quality of life.

 How Long Do I Have to File a Bike Accident Claim in Illinois?

 If you file a bicycle crash lawsuit in Chicago, a jury will determine the liability of each party involved in the accident.
 This will bring them to the final settlement amount.

-To prove that the other person, or the driver, is liable for the accident, the court will look over the facts of your case and review the evidence presented.
+To prove that the other party is liable for the accident, the court will look over the facts of your case and review the evidence presented.
 The evidence your bicycle accident lawyers present may include the police report, witnesses, photos, surveillance camera footage, and damage to your helmet, clothing, or bike.
-Illinois is a “pure comparative fault” state, which means that if you are not 100% liable for the bicycle accident, you can still receive compensation.
+Illinois is a “pure comparative fault” state.
+That means even if you are not 100% responsible for the bicycle accident, you can still receive some compensation.
 Your final settlement amount is directly related to your share of the liability.